LotrExtendedTeam/Extended-Wiki/wiki/docs/wiki/misc/worldgen/Template_Pool.md

         <li><strong>apply_waterlogging</strong>: <code>true</code> (default)
           <ul>
             <li>If true, liquids in the structure piece propagate through waterloggable blocks.
 If false, liquids are not allowed to spread.</li>
+            <li>(This hooks into an unused method in vanilla that determines if waterlogging should be applied for the piece)</li>
           </ul>
         </li>
         <li><strong>blacklist_name</strong>: <code>NOTSET</code> (default)